vippsas/vipps-invoice-api/vipps-invoice-api.md

 The invoice validated successfully and is now delivered to recipients when IPPs fetch invoices for a recipient.

+**Note:** After a newly created invoice changes status from "created" to "pending" there is no point in continuously asking for the invoices' status, as the invoice recipient is the next step in the chain.
+The change from "created" to "pending" usually takes 5 seconds, it will of course vary over time.

 #### Transitions

 **Transition 4: `pending` -> `expired`**